anntnzrb/elden-lords-talisman/README.md

 **A**:
 > There's a `config.ini` file in the root of the program.
-In there you may change the binding to your liking, read the top header comment for link to [AHK's Key's List](https://www.autohotkey.com/docs/v2/KeyList.htm).
+In there you may change the bindings to your liking, read the top header comment for a link to [AHK's Key's List](https://www.autohotkey.com/docs/v2/KeyList.htm).

 ## Goals